United States Navy Band: Establishment of the U.S. Navy Band

 Under the baton of Lt.
 Charles Benter, the band's first leader, the United States Navy Band was featured at many historic occasions, including the 1927 return of Charles Lindbergh following his trans-Atlantic flight.
 Two years later, the band performed for the return of Adm.
 Richard E. Byrd from his famous South Pole flight.

 The need for qualified musicians led Lt.
 Benter to found the Navy School of Music under his charge in 1935.
 Many of the faculty were bandsmen who taught in addition to their performance duties.

 Throughout much of the 1960s, the band's leader was Anthony A. Mitchell, a classical clarinetist and accomplished composer who had joined the band in 1937.
 During his tenure as the Band's director LCDR Mitchell composed the popular march Our Nation's Capital, later honored as the official march of Washington, D.C.
 He also wrote a march for the yet-unbuilt National Cultural Center in Washington, D.C.
 The National Cultural Center March was first performed and recorded by the band in 1963 and was performed at fundraising events for the Center throughout the early 1960s.
 In 1964 the center was renamed the Kennedy Center for the Performing Arts to honor the fallen president.
 The march's title was changed to the John F. Kennedy Center March in 1964, though it is still often referred to by its original title.

 Crash

-On 25 February 1960, 19 members of the Navy Band were flying from Buenos Aires to Rio de Janeiro to join the rest of the band at a reception for President Dwight D. Eisenhower and Brazilian President Juscelino Kubitschek.
-As the Navy transport plane approached Rio de Janeiro in a dense fog, it collided in mid-air with a Brazilian airliner above the city's harbor, not far from the landmark Sugarloaf Mountain.
-Among the 61 people killed were 19 members of the Navy Band, including the assistant leader, J. Harold Fultz, and most of the string section.
-Three U.S. sailors playing cards at the back of the airplane were the only survivors.
-The crash was the single worst event in the band's history and devastated the remaining members of the band.
-Despite their losses, the surviving musicians completed their South American tour.
+There was an aerial collision between two aircraft over Rio de Janeiro, Brazil on February 25, 1960 which carried members of the band.